albertoleoncio/wikitelegram/README.md

 - `w3.css`: CSS file for styling the web interface.
 - `WikiAphpi/`: Contains helper classes and functions for interacting with the MediaWiki API.
 - `tokens.inc`: Configuration file containing API tokens and credentials.
 - `groups_list.inc`: Stores the list of Telegram group IDs managed by the bot.
+Now supports per-group message deletion settings.
+Each line should be in the format `group_id:true` or `group_id:false` to enable or disable message deletion for restricted users in that group.
 - `restricted_users.inc`: Stores the list of restricted Telegram user IDs.
 - `telegram_offset.inc`: Stores the last update from Telegram stream.